Disease/Disorder

 Environmental

-Smoking, active asthma, and airborne environmental irritants are important risk factors and stimulants for disease progression.12,13 Smoking cessation is of primary importance in the rehabilitation of COPD; the rate decline of FEV1 will approach that of a nonsmoker over time.
-Reduction of dust, mites, and mold from the home are recommended.
+Smoking, active asthma, and airborne environmental irritants are important risk factors and stimulants for disease progression.12,13 Smoking cessation is of primary importance in the rehabilitation of COPD as the rate decline of FEV1 approaches that of a nonsmoker over time.
+Reduction of dust, mites, and mold from the home are also recommended.

 Social role and social support system

-COPD patients may suffer with depression, anxiety, fear, guilt, and isolation.
-Patients with clinical depression tend to do less well than patients who have a positive commitment to a healthy lifestyle, and have adequate family and social support.11 Group instruction on relaxation, stress reduction, and panic control may enhance coping with chronic illness by reducing dyspnea related to anxiety.
+Patients with COPD may suffer from depression, anxiety, fear, guilt, and isolation.
+Patients with clinical depression do not do as well as patients who have a positive commitment to a healthy lifestyle, and also have adequate family and social support.11 Group instruction on relaxation, stress reduction, and panic control may enhance coping with chronic illness by reducing dyspnea related to anxiety.

-Health care professionals who work with COPD patients should advocate interdisciplinary smoking cessation because these are highly effective programs.
-Barriers include the challenges of addiction treatment.
-Further, the promotion of programs that support clean air initiatives both locally and globally is needed to address the worldwide problem of COPD.1
+Health care professionals caring for patients with COPD should advocate for interdisciplinary smoking cessation given the demonstrated effectiveness of the programs.
+Barriers to COPD management may include challenge related to addiction treatment.
+Furthermore, the promotion of programs that support clean air initiatives both locally and globally is needed to address the worldwide problem of COPD.1

 Rehabilitation Management and Treatments